 Once you know your plan, remember to register with Scottish Canals.
 See paddle registration.

 A Trail Guide Map including information on breaking down the journey over five days is available by clicking on the Trail Map icon on the right hand side of every webpage.
 You can also download a copy and print it.
 A waterproof copy of the Trail Guide Map can be collected by registered paddlers when they pop in to either Sea Lock office at the start of their adventure.
-This map is designed to be used in conjunction with the relevant OS maps.
+Please be aware this map is only a guide and should not solely be used for navigation.
+We strongly recommend that this map should be used in conjunction with the relevant OS maps.